 🌍Giving back – teach your children what it means to give with purpose.

 - Do you have an older loved one who lives too far away to see often?
-We gave the gift of a handmade card ✅ 🎯🌍 to my elderly Uncle and Aunt one year.
+We gave the gift of a monthly handmade card ✅ 🎯🌍 to my elderly out-of-state Uncle and Aunt one year.
 Older folks generally don’t need any more “stuff” but are thrilled to look forward to a handmade card monthly!
 And you can involve the kids in the card-making.
-(Pro-tip — make these in batches.
+(Pro-tip — make these in batches as early in the year as you can.
 A new month rolls around really fast.)

 - My Life Story.
 Did you know that preadolescent and adolescent children who know more of their family stories have higher levels of emotional well-being?
-I didn’t, either, but it makes sense, doesn’t it?
-And this book is the perfect vehicle to collect those memories with question prompts and plenty of room to answer.
+I didn’t, either, but it makes sense.
+And this book is the perfect vehicle to collect those memories, with question prompts and plenty of room to answer.

 - Alltruists ✅ 🌍is a company that puts together ” Impact Kits” designed for kids ages 6-11.
 “Each box is themed around a different topic and guides your child to engage positively with real-world issues.”
 These kits include STEM (Science, Technology, Engineering, and Mathematics ), crafts activities, or both.
-At this time their kits’ topics include Refugees: Ukraine Edition, Clean Water, Trees, Migratory Birds, Bees, and more.
-And each kit includes a small donation to a partner charity.
+Currently, their kits’ topics include Refugees: Ukraine Edition, Clean Water, Trees, Migratory Birds, Bees, and more.
+Additionally, each kit includes a small donation to a partner charity.